 Students majoring in any discipline may pursue a minor in Critical Media Practices.
 Although any student on campus may pursue this minor, it's particularly appropriate for the following: CMCI students, theatre and dance, film studies, anthropology, art and art history and English.
 In addition, students in the colleges of music and engineering could benefit from this coursework.

-DCMP proposes a total of 16 credit hours, with three required media production courses that combine theory with technical skill in order to prepare students for upper division study.
-Additional sections of required courses will be offered should demand increase.
+The minor consists of a total of 19 credit hours, with three required media production courses totaling 10 hours.
+These courses combine theory with technical skill in order to prepare students for upper-division study.

 CMDP 1400 Introduction to Contemporary Media Cultures—4 credit hours